cloudtay/p-ripple/README.md

 ### example

-> The following provides sample code and deployment process to demonstrate how it works as a service
+> The following provides a sample code and deployment process to demonstrate how it works as a service

 ```bash
 vim main.php